-Coffee is the fuel that gets us going in the morning or picks us up from a mid-afternoon slump.
-When you have a Keurig coffee maker sitting on your countertop, you can get the satisfying taste you desire and caffeine push you need in just a couple of minutes.
-Keurig coffee makers also brew tea and cocoa creations as well as coffee.
+Do you start each day with a good cup of coffee?
+It’s easier than ever with the added convenience of a Keurig K-Cup single-serve coffee maker?
+We gathered the best Keurig deals available to make it easy for you to choose the model that’s best for you.
+When you have a Keurig coffee maker on your countertop, you can get the satisfying taste you desire and caffeine push you need in just a couple of minutes.
+Keurig coffee makers brew tea and cocoa creations as well as coffee.
 Right now, you can even bank on savings as we’ve rounded up here the best Keurig deals on major retailer sites.
 We tossed in a few buying tips and discussed some features to help you select which model suits your needs best.

 Looking for more savings other than these Keurig deal options?
-You may want to browse through our compilation of coffee maker deals which include models from Ninja, Nespresso, Breville, KitchenAid, and other leading brands.
+You may want to browse through our compilation of coffee maker deals, which include models from Nespresso deals, Ninja, Breville, KitchenAid, and other leading brands.

 Perhaps the most attractive feature of a Keurig coffee maker is its ability to produce a nearly perfect cup of joe with a simple touch of a button.
 It also works with pods containing a variety of coffee types and brands as well as tea, hot chocolate, and cider.
 And since all current models are based on a similar brewing system and use pre-measured K-Cups, you’ll most likely get the same cup of coffee with each machine.
 That doesn’t mean all of them are created equal, though.
 Brew functionalities and size capacities still vary from model to model.